 The main thread

-It should be noted that Android applications input events using a thread of the main user interface, which is sometimes called the main thread.
-All events are collected in a queue and then a sample of the Looper class is processed by Android.
+It should be noted that Android applications input events using a thread of the primary user interface, which is sometimes called the main thread.
+All events are collected in a queue, and then a sample of the Looper class is processed by Android.

 What is the reason for using concurrency constructs?

-It should be noted that in app development (in German: App-Entwicklung ), if the application does not use the same structure, the application code of the Android system will be executed in the main subject and all written commands will be executed one after another.
-If this operation takes a long time, the application may be blocked until the operation is completed.
-For example, when we want to download data from the Internet and this operation takes a long time, the application is blocked for a while until the operation is completed.
+It should be noted that in-app development (in German: App-Entwicklung ) if the Application does not use the same structure, the application code of the Android system will be executed in the main subject, and all written commands will be executed one after another.
+If this operation takes a long time, the Application may be blocked until the procedure is completed.
+For example, when we want to download data from the Internet, and this operation takes a long time, the Application is blocked for a while until the procedure is completed.

-For the user to have a good user experience, all the items that he can do in running the program and at low speed can be gathered in one program that runs asynchronously.
-This may be done using the android framework or Java synchronization structures.
+For the user to have a good user experience, all the items he can do in running the program and at low speed can be gathered in one program that runs asynchronously.
+This may be done using the Android framework or Java synchronization structures.

 Android also supports the Thread class to run asynchronous processing.